dev3h/full-stack-react-laravel/document/setup_frontend.md

 -   Then we use it in `main.jsx` with _RouteProvider_ and pass `router` to it
 -   Note:
     -   route `*` is a default route
     -   `<Outlet />` should be used in parent route elements to render their child route element

+---

+## 4: Setup Context
+- create ContextProvider in `src/contexts/ContextProvider.jsx`